Many CME courses are free or offered at a discount for AMA members and some are free for nonmembers. Some courses may require a login.

 Stage A: Learning from Current Practice Performance Assessment

 Assess current practice using the identified performance measures, either through chart reviews or some other appropriate mechanism.
-Participating physicians must be actively involved in the analysis of the collected data to determine the causes of variations from any desired performance and identify appropriate intervention(s) to address these.

 Stage B: Learning from the Application of PI to Patient Care